Ryuk-hash/circuit-breakers/README.md

 npm start
 ```

+- The post server should now be running at `http://localhost:3000`.
 - The user server should now be running at `http://localhost:5000`.
-- The post servers should now be running at `http://localhost:3000`.
 - The admin server should now be running at `http://localhost:8000`.

 ## **Maintenance Mode Toggle**